PrestaShop/docs/basics/keeping-up-to-date/_index.md

 As long as you stay on the same major version (ex.
 1.7.1 >> 1.7.2, 8.0 >> 8.1 upgrade), we make sure that the available features remain the same.
 This means that your current theme and all your modules should continue to work as before, and no functionality or data will be lost during the upgrade, even if the database structure may change.

-This can be explained by the [semantic versioning](https://semver.org/) we follow, that forbids any compatibility-breaking change in the core, such as removing a feature or modifying our APIs.
+This can be explained by the [semantic versioning](https://semver.org/) we follow, that forbids any compatibility-breaking change in the core, such as removing a feature or modifying our APIs in versions other than major.

 Note that once an upgrade has started, there is no way to rollback the changes.
 The only solution you have is restoring the backup you made before.